velanoble/velanoble/README.md

-I'm Vela, a comic maker and hobbyist coder.
+I'm Vela.
+An artist, writer and hobbyist coder.

-I made my own fantasy/adventure/memoir webcomic site from scratch at <a href="https://lostmybootsoutwandering.com/">Lost My Boots Out Wandering</a>.
+I made my own webcomic site from scratch at <a href="https://lostmybootsoutwandering.com/">Lost My Boots Out Wandering</a>!
-I update it with new chapters on the 1st Tuesday of the month (ACST).

 I also have developed my own main artsy portfolio website at <a href="https://velanoble.com">velanoble.com</a>.